 The nerve damage typically comes about when the shoulder is pushed or pulled, resulting in stretching or tearing of the nerve tissue.
 This type of damage can happen during a difficult birth, for example, where the infant’s head and neck are pulled toward the side as the shoulders pass through the birth canal.
 Erb’s palsy can also result from pressure on the baby’s raised arms during a breech delivery or from pulling on the shoulders during a head-first delivery.
 In some cases, Erb’s palsy can be the result of medical negligence.

-If you think your newborn could have Erb's palsy, look for the following signs and symptoms:
+If you think your newborn could have Erb’s palsy, look for the following signs:

-- Your newborn's arm is bent at the elbow and held against his or her body; and/or
+- Your newborn’s arm is bent at the elbow and held against his or her body.

 - Your newborn has a decreased grip on the affected side.

-If your baby has suffered an injury as a result of doctor or hospital error, you may be entitled to recover monetary damages to compensate you and your child for the injuries that were sustained.
+If your baby has suffered an injury as a result of doctor or hospital error, you may be entitled to recover monetary damages to compensate you and your child.
 An experienced personal injury lawyer can help you seek the damages to which you are entitled so that you can pay for the care and treatment your baby needs.
-At the Law Offices of Robert G. Schock, we provide quality advice and representation for parents of babies injured during birth in Oakland, San Francisco, the Bay Area, and throughout California.
+At the Law Offices of Robert G. Schock, we provide quality advice and representation for parents of babies injured during birth in Oakland, San Francisco and the Bay Area and throughout California.
 Schedule your free consultation by contacting the Law Offices of Robert G. Schock today.